hyperpy/hypercore-crypto/CODE_OF_CONDUCT.rst

 The Datpy community, composed of volunteers, oversees the code of conduct, including addressing all incident reports.
-Breaking the code of conduct may result in immediate expulsion from the Librehosters network.
+Breaking the code of conduct may result in immediate expulsion from the Datpy network.

 How to Report an Incident
 =========================